joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/19/podcasts/the-daily/belarus-poland-migrant-crisis-european-union.html?searchResultPosition=3

 **Kevin McCarthy Speaks for More Than Eight Hours to Delay a House Vote**\
 `The House minority leader began talking at 8:38 p.m.
 Thursday.
-He stopped a little after 5 a.m.
+He stopped at 5:10 a.m.
 Friday.`\
 https://nytimes.com/2021/11/19/us/politics/kevin-mccarthy-speech.html?searchResultPosition=4

 **In New York City, a Contemporary Take on Traditional Korean Cuisine**\